Puerto Rico's PREPA continues debt talks despite setback

-SAN JUAN, Sept 19 Puerto Rico's power authority PREPA said it will continue debt restructuring talks with creditors even as some of them refuse to extend an agreement protecting PREPA from lawsuits.
+SAN JUAN Puerto Rico’s power authority PREPA said it will continue debt restructuring talks with creditors even as some of them refuse to extend an agreement protecting PREPA from lawsuits.

-PREPA, $9 billion in debt, has been in restructuring talks for more than a year with bondholders, bank lenders and bond insurers such as National Public Finance Guarantee Corp, Assured Guaranty and Syncora.
+PREPA, $9 billion in debt, has been in restructuring talks for more than a year with bondholders, bank lenders and bond insurers such as National Public Finance Guarantee Corp (MBI.N), Assured Guaranty (AGO.N) and Syncora (SYCRF.PK).

 It reached a deal earlier this month with an ad hoc group representing 35 percent of its bond debt, but talks with other parties are ongoing.